Olive Ridley Turtle

 Oceans

-The name for this marine turtle is tied to the color of its shell—an olive green hue.
-They are the smallest of the marine turtles and currently the most abundant.
+The name for this sea turtle is tied to the color of its shell—an olive green hue.
+They are currently the most abundant of all sea turtles.
 Their vulnerable status comes from the fact that they nest in a very small number of places, and therefore any disturbance to even one nest beach could have huge repercussions on the entire population.

 Why They Matter